+The Y is the nation’s leading nonprofit committed to strengthening communities through youth development, healthy living and social responsibility.
 Youth Development – Nurturing the potential of every child and teen.
 Nine million youth are taking a greater interest in learning; making smarter life choices; and cultivating the values, skills and relationships that lead to positive behaviors, the

+pursuit of higher education and goal achievement.
+Healthy Living – Improving the nation’s health and well-being.
+Millions of adults and youth receive the support, guidance and resources needed to achieve better health and well-being.
 Social Responsibility – Giving back and providing support to our neighbors.
 Across the country, the Y helps people give back and assist their neighbors by offering them opportunities to volunteer, advocate and support programs that strengthen

-- We believe that when we devote our full strength to the Y’s mission and cause, work in partnership with others, and build on our history of innovation, we can address the most pressing issues of our time unlike any other organization.
+We believe that when we devote our full strength to the Y’s mission and cause, work in partnership with others, and build on our history of innovation, we can address the most pressing issues of our time unlike any other organization.

-- We believe all people have potential.
+We believe all people have potential.
 We believe active and connected families make for active and connected communities.

-- We believe in a holistic approach to development, promoting healthy spirit, mind, and body.
+We believe in a holistic approach to development, promoting healthy spirit, mind, and body.

-- We believe that in a diverse world, we are stronger when we are inclusive and our doors are open to all.
+We believe that in a diverse world, we are stronger when we are inclusive and our doors are open to all.

-- We believe in honoring our mission, living our cause, acting in accordance with our values, and placing the greater good above self.
+We believe in honoring our mission, living our cause, acting in accordance with our values, and placing the greater good above self.